Connect with a certified trainer for free

 If you experience these symptoms, you should see your doctor.
 He/she will take a medical history and conduct a physical exam, and will want to check your arm’s range of motion and strength in comparison to your non-injured arm.
 Your doctor may also put pressure on different parts of your arm to determine the greatest area of pain.
 If you feel pain at the triceps tendon insertion behind your elbow, you may have triceps tendonitis.

-An x-ray or magnetic resonance imaging (MRI) test may also be recommended to help make a diagnosis.
+An X-ray or magnetic resonance imaging (MRI) test may also be recommended to help make a diagnosis.
 X-rays provide pictures of your bones, while MRI tests show clear images of soft tissues in the elbow.
-Both tests can help confirm if your symptoms are caused by tendonitis or another problem.
+Both tests can help confirm if your symptoms are caused by tendon inflammation or another problem.

 Non-operative treatment

 Triceps tendonitis is treated conservatively, without surgery, in most cases.
 Initially, treatment of triceps tendonitis usually includes rest and stopping play that aggravates the injury.
-Ice for 10 minutes every hour for the first couple days after the injury may be recommended.
-Your doctor may also prescribe a nonsteroidal anti-inflammatory medication (NSAID), like aspirin or ibuprofen, for pain relief and to reduce inflammation.
+Ice 10 minutes every hour for the first couple of days after the injury may be recommended.
+Your doctor may also prescribe a nonsteroidal anti-inflammatory medication (NSAID), like aspirin or ibuprofen, to relieve pain and reduce tendon inflammation.
 Your doctor may recommend physical therapy as part of your treatment.

 Try these exercises to help address your condition: